al3jandroR/nba_predictions/README.md

 The goal of this project is to accurately predict the winner of NBA games using recent team performance, advanced statistical features, and real-time injury data scraping.

-This system was built from the ground up with an emphasis on:
+This system was built with an emphasis on:

 - Real-world feature engineering
 - API data extraction and cleaning